 Orthopedic Surgeons, Surgical Podiatrists and Chiropractors alike are using MLS Laser Therapy.
 Nearly all doctors who use MLS report that their patients recover faster when they incorporate it as part of their treatment plan.

-What Happens During & After Treatment?
+What Happens During and After Treatment?

 On average, a laser therapy session lasts about 8 minutes.
 Patients are able to remain very comfortable during treatment, typically they feel a slight, warm sensation at the point of application.
 As with other treatment modalities, acute conditions subside quicker than chronic and arthritic conditions.
 MLS therapy is cumulative in its effectiveness, much like antibiotics.
 When building on the previous laser therapy session, results are longer lasting.